ros-navigation/docs.nav2.org/migration/Humble.rst

 The following error codes are supported (with more to come as necessary): Unknown, TF Error, Invalid Path, Patience Exceeded, Failed To Make Progress, or No Valid Control.

+`PR #3251 <https://github.com/ros-planning/navigation2/pull/3251>`_ pipes the highest priority error code through the bt_navigator and defines the error code structure.

+A new parameter called "error_code_id_names" was added to the nav2_params.yaml to define the error codes to compare.
+The lowest error in the "error_code_id_names" is then returned in the action request(navigate to pose or navigate through poses).

-`PR #3043 <https://github.com/ros-planning/navigation2/pull/3251>`_ pipes the highest priority error code through the bt_navigator.
-The lower the error code, the higher the priority.
-Error codes from 0 to 99999 are reserved for nav2 servers that may be added over time.
-Any new servers should offset error codes by 1000.
+The error codes produced from the servers follow the guidelines stated below.
+Error codes from 0 to 99999 are reserved for nav2 while error codes form 100000 and on are reserved for external servers.
-For example: controller_server: 0-999, planner_server (compute_path_to_pose): 1000-1999 and planner_server (compute_path_through_poses): 2000-2999.
+Each server has two "reserved" error codes.
+0 is reserved for NONE and the first error code in the range is reserved for UNKNOWN.

+The current implemented servers with error codes are:
+Controller Server: NONE:0, UNKNOWN:1000, server error codes: 1001-1999
+Planner Server(compute_path_to_pose): NONE:0, UNKNOWN:2001, server error codes: 2001-2999
+Planner Server(compute_path_through_poses): NONE:0, UNKNOWN:3001, server error codes: 3001-3999

 Costmap Filters
 ***************